vivianingridd/vivianingridd/README.md

-- 🚀 I'm starting my careers as a backend developer.
+- 🚀 I'm starting my careers as a Backend developer.
 - 💻 I’m currently working with Java.
-- 🐵 I'm a Backend Developer Intern at Monkey Exchange.
+- 🐵 I’m a Backend Developer Intern at Monkey Exchange.

 <div align="">